MetaBorgCube/pcf-tutorial/README.md

 At the end of the file you find a defining of `LAYOUT`, which is the white space (and possibly comments) that are allowed between parts of the context-free syntax that we'll specify together for expressions and types.

-In the files `expr.sdf` and `type.sdf3` you will find the sort definitions for expressions and types with some but not all rules.
+In the files `expr.sdf3` and `type.sdf3` you will find the sort definitions for expressions and types with some but not all rules.
 As you can see, there is [template syntax](https://www.metaborg.org/en/latest/source/langdev/meta/lang/sdf3/reference.html#templates) in SDF3 which is both a convenient way to write your syntax and a hint for how it might be formatted in a program.

 > Exercise.
 Try writing the remaining part of the grammar yourself.

 Once you've built the project again, you can try out the newly added parts of a grammar.
 In `test/test.spt` file you will find test written in the [SPoofax Testing language SPT](https://www.metaborg.org/en/latest/source/langdev/meta/lang/spt/index.html).
 In this special language workbench testing language we can test many things on a high level.
 For now we can more `parse succeeds` and `parse fails` tests and see failing tests get an error marker in the editor immediately.
 You can also with a `parse to` test where you can specify the abstract syntax tree you expect.

-- TODO: explain how to write a PCF file with a program and show the abstract syntax tree (AZ: I committed an `example.pcf` in the template, that should be free to edit).
+Of course you can also write your PCF programming language in its own editor.
+There is already an `example.pcf` file, where you can see the syntax highlighting derived from your grammar.
+You can also view the abstract syntax tree of this program through the menu `Spoofax > Debug > Show parsed AST`.
+The `(continuous)` version even updates as you update your program.

 You might find that writing a program `1 + 1 + 1` fails both expectations, because it is in our PCF language, but the parsing isn't entirely _successful_.
 Instead the result, which you can also write as an expectation, is `parse ambiguous`.
 We need to specify in the grammar what the associativity of the program is, whether it's `(1 + 1) + 1` or `1 + (1 + 1)`.
 Let's pick the former and use the `{left}` annotation on the `Expr.Add` rule.
 Now your double-add test should work.
 In fact we can now use the `parse to` test to specify that we expect `Add(Add(Num("1"), Num("1")), Num("1"))`.
 That is a little cumbersome to write though.
 What we can also do is write another program between double brackets: `[[(1 + 1) + 1]]`.
 Because the round brackets are not in the AST, this comes down to the same test.